NautilusTrader

 use_uuid_client_order_idsFalseUse UUID4 values for client order IDs.

-external_order_claimsNoneInstrument IDs whose external orders this strategy claims.
+external_order_claimsNoneInstrument IDs whose external orders and reconciliation activity this strategy claims.

 manage_contingent_ordersFalseAutomatically manage OTO, OCO, and OUO contingent orders.